oSoWoSo/dotbins/README.md

 * 🌐 Supports multiple platforms (macOS, Linux) and architectures (amd64, arm64)
 * 📦 Downloads and organizes binaries from GitHub releases
 * 🔄 Updates tools to their latest versions with a single command
+* 📊 Tracks installed versions and update timestamps for all tools
 * 🧩 Extracts binaries from various archive formats (zip, tar.gz)
 * 📂 Organizes tools by platform and architecture for easy access
 * 🔍 Includes a tool to analyze GitHub releases to help configure new tools